Truancy: Italy

+In Italy, compulsory education starts at six years of age and finishes at 16, but truancy constitutes a crime only for the elementary-school level.

 Taiwan

 Truancy is subject to an administrative fine, which may be continued until proper enrollment in the compulsory education.

-England and Wales
+United Kingdom

 In England and Wales, truancy is a criminal offense for parents if the child concerned is registered at school.
 Truancy laws do not apply to children educated at home or otherwise under Section 7 of the Education Act 1996.
 Since the passage of the Criminal Justice and Court Services Act 2000, parents of persistent truants may be imprisoned for up to three months.
 In 2002, the first parent was imprisoned under this provision.

 Since 1998, a police officer of or above the rank of superintendent may direct that for a specified time in a specified area a police officer may remove a child believed to be absent from a school without authority to that school or to another designated place.
-However this is not a power of arrest and it is not a power to detain, and does not make truancy a criminal offence.
-There is a warning given the first time the parents allow the child to commit truancy, but if they allow it more than once, then the parents are given a fine starting from £50.
+However, this is neither a power of arrest nor a power to detain, and it does not make truancy a criminal offense.
+A warning is issued to parents following the first instance of truancy, but for subsequent events, the parents are assessed a fine of at least £50.
 Some charities have highlighted an increasing prevalence of truancy among impoverished girls during menstruation, especially among girls who do not have easy access to sanitary products.